Throughout the churchyards of Scotland, and occasionally England, lie a number of unique reminders of body snatching history.

 The end of the mortsafe

-What happened to the mortsafe once the body snatcher had put down his tools and the Anatomy Act had been passed?
+What happened to these iron frames once the body snatcher had put down his tools and the Anatomy Act had been passed?

 By the mid-1850’s the threat from the body snatchers had subsided to the extent where mortsafe societies were starting to disband and their mortsafes were being advertised as scrap metal.